 PT-141 Cost

-- Boston Medical Group Advantage: Offers proprietary Bremetide™ formulation with bundled packages and telehealth support
+Boston Medical Group Advantage: Proprietary Bremetide™ peptide therapy with bundled packages, long term safety data monitoring, and telehealth support

 Viagra and Cialis Cost

-- Price Range: $30–$70 per pill (generic options like sildenafil and tadalafil are lower)
+Price Range: $30–$70 per pill, with generic sildenafil and tadalafil available at lower costs

-- Insurance Coverage: Sometimes covered for ED depending on plan
+Insurance Coverage: Sometimes covered depending on plan and diagnosis

 Can They Be Combined?